withcenter/fireflow/README.md

 ## Fireflow real test

+- Fireflow needs unit test with full functional app features and servers.
+The Integration test is too slow and I cannot work with it.
+So, I made one by myself.
+The test runs after boot or by manual trigger.
+And it does not report the test result.
+So, it's not fit for the test in CI/CD pipeline.
+But will do the unit test.
 - See [the source code for fireflow real test](https://github.com/withcenter/fireflow/blob/main/example/lib/test.dart).
 - To make it run,
   - You may need to set the `key.dart` file for the keys that you are going to test.
 (You may probably not need it)